GregoryRobetertson/portfolio/README.md

 ## Live Activity Signal

-- **Created a what I'm working note that let viewers know that I'm still active.**
+- **Created a live activity signal note that let viewers know that I'm still active and what I'm current working on.**

 ## 🚧 Setup Instructions